Bookmark the New Website www.ochlsouthhoa.com

 Per CC&R's Article 3.5, ARC form submission and approval are required before the roof replacement project on your property is executed.

 • All fields of the ARC form should be completed, including signatures from a minimum of two adjacent neighbors.
 Neighbor signatures are not approval of your project – only confirmation that they have been informed of your intent.
-Roofing materials and colors must be listed on the ARC form.

 All re-roofing projects require a permit from the City of Mukilteo (website link).